YEWENXIANG-1997/DEM/README.md

 h = 0.0027;
 ```

-Then, please open cylinder.geo by gmsh.
+Then, open cylinder.geo by gmsh.
 After opening geo file, select mesh->2D, then cylinder is splitted as a mesh.
+And you can increase the number of nodes by clicking the "Refine by splitting".

 <img width="747" alt="mesh" src="https://user-images.githubusercontent.com/50572759/94533443-15351c80-027a-11eb-9055-ebd4e635fc58.png">